hofin34/modulog/agents/ram-logger/README.md

-# memory-logger
+# ram-logger

-TODO some description...
+This agent logs free RAM in MiB.

 ## Config structure

-"id": string, something like "memory-logger"
+"id": agent identification, something like "ram-logger"

 "logInterval": int, how often take log (in seconds)

-"freeNotSmallerThan": int, logs error if is free RAM is smaller than this MiB
+[optional] "freeNotSmallerThan": int, if is RAM smaller than this value, then log an error

+[optional] "howLongLog": int, just for testing purposes //TODO remove